Frequently Asked Questions (FAQs)

 What is the assessment used on the course?

-- Your exit grade at the end of the course is composed of scores for writing (timed conditions + edited work) and speaking (presentations).
-Your final report form will show an overall grade and individual grades for each of these components.
+- Your exit grade at the end of the course is composed of scores for the final writing (timed conditions + edited work) and speaking assessment (presentation).
+Your final report form will show an overall result and individual scores for each of these components.

 What does the course content focus upon?

 - In general we aim to provide you with an induction into the kinds of academic practices that you will be experiencing on your degree programmes at Durham.
 By working with academic content in reading, listening, speaking and writing, you will participate in work that will reflect in some way similar tasks and processes to those you will need from October.
 Through spoken and written academic work you will also work on your linguistic skills, and increase your awareness of appropriately academic means of expression.